PaddlePaddle/Paddle/doc/howto/dev/new_op_en.md

 - `framework::OperatorWithKernel`: Inherited from OperatorBase, describing an operator with computation kernels.

-An operator can be differentiated by whether in has computation  kernels.
-An operator with kernel inherits from `OperatorWithKernel` while the ones without inherit from `OperatorBase`.
+Operators can be categorized into two groups: operator with kernel(s) and operator without kernel(s).
+An operator with kernel(s) inherits from `OperatorWithKernel` while the one without kernel(s) inherits from `OperatorBase`.
 This tutorial focuses on implementing operators with kernels.
 In short, an operator includes the following information:

  Information           | Where is it defined